osintbuddy/.github/profile/README.md

 > [!CAUTION]
 >
-> **⚠️ Experimental Software** (Alpha)
+> **⚠️ Experimental Software (Alpha) ⚠️**
 >
 > OSINTBuddy is currently experimental software.
 We're not quite ready for action.
-We can't yet recommend using the project for anything serious. ⚠️
+We can't yet recommend using the project for anything serious.

 ## What's OSINTBuddy?